ziyan-xiaoyu/SpatialMQA/README.md

 ## 2 Access SpatialMQA
+Our dataset has been officially released on the Hugging Face.
+It is available at https://huggingface.co/datasets/liuziyan/SpatialMQA.
+Alternatively, you can download it from GitHub by following the steps below:
 ### Download Images
 We use a subset of COCO-2017's images.
 The following script download COCO-2017's test sets images then put them into a single fodler `Dataset/COCO2017/`.